Susan Boyle has a beautiful voice and spirit that is shown in her music.

 54. Selected Bing Crosby Songs

 My first love, as a young child, was Bing Crosby.
 His voice crooning “White Christmas” calmed my anxieties every hectic Christmas.
 Watching him in White Christmas and Holiday Inn brought giggles and sighs.
 More than any teen idol or Disney prince, Bing was the man of my dreams.
 Well, Dick Van Dyke edged his way into my heart too, but that is another story.
-Anyway, in these hot summer months, I wanted to take some time to remember this Christmas singer who was certainly not perfect (there is much controversy about his parenting) but made a huge impact on my life and America.
+Anyway, in these hot summer months, I wanted to take some time to remember this Christmas singer who was certainly not perfect but made a huge impact on my life and America.

 “Swinging on a Star” from the movie Going My Way and his album Bing!
 His Legendary Years 1931 – 1957